Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Introduction

 Generally, in VQAs, the final qubit states $|\psi_f\rangle$ are prepared from an initial state $|\psi_0\rangle$ by a quantum circuit of parametrized gates.
 These gates can either manipulate a single qubit or multiple qubits at once, and particularly on a neutral atom qubit system, are implemented using specific laser pulses.
 The pulses necessary to implement such a gate can be optimized in terms of fidelity, robustness, etc. using the mathematical formalism of optimal control \cite{propson2021robust, Koch, optimizinggates}.
 This theory finds its use in quantum algorithms such as GRAPE \cite{GRAPE} and CRAB \cite{CRAB}.
 The entire gate sequence can in principle be seen as a discretization of one continuous laser pulse, as thoroughly explored by Magann et al. \cite{pulsesandbackagain}.
 From this stems our idea of Variational Quantum Optimal Control (VQOC) as an alternative to VQE.
-Instead of optimizing a sequence of parameters of gates, a laser pulse is optimized to construct a state $|\psi_f\rangle$ close to the ground state of a Hamiltonian $H_{\text{mol}}.$ This idea has been principally investigated by Meitei et al.\ \cite{qocvqe1} and Choquette et al.\ \cite{qocvqe2}.
-The aim of this work is to explore this option more deeply and systematically by developing a theory for VQOC, and to compare our results with the more established VQE method.
-The main advantages of our pulse-based method are that the pulses provide more flexibility in the evolution of the initial state, allowing for a broader exploration of the state space; the preparation time $T$ can be minimized, mitigating unwanted effects of qubit lifetimes and decoherence.
-Both of these advantages are especially important in the NISQ era.
-In this work, we further show how to realistically implement VQOC on a Rydberg atom-based qubit system.
-From this analysis, we see that VQOC can approximate ground state energies of small molecules up to chemical accuracy \cite{chemicalaccuracy} on a Rydberg system.
+Instead of optimizing a sequence of gate parameters, a laser pulse is optimized to construct a state $|\psi_f\rangle$ close to the ground state of a Hamiltonian $H_{\text{mol}}.$ This idea has been principally investigated by Meitei et al.\ \cite{qocvqe1} and Choquette et al.\ \cite{qocvqe2}.
+The aim of our work is to explore this option more deeply and systematically by developing a theory for VQOC, and to compare our results with the more established VQE method.
+The main advantages of our pulse-based method are that the pulses provide more flexibility in the evolution of the initial state, resulting in a broader exploration of the state space and allowing for the total evolution time $T$ to be minimized.
+Both of these advantages mitigate unwanted effects of qubit lifetimes and decoherence, and are therefore especially important in the NISQ era.
+We further demonstrate how to realistically implement VQOC on a Rydberg atom-based qubit system.
+From this analysis, we see that VQOC can approximate ground state energies of small molecules beyond chemical accuracy \cite{chemicalaccuracy} on a Rydberg system.

+We note that our proposed VQOC algorithm bares similarity to the ctrl-VQE algorithm by Meitei et al.~\cite{qocvqe1}, e.g. pulse-based controls with piecewise constant pulses.
+However, contrary to ctrl-VQE, the adjoint based approach used in VQOC results in an exact expression of a \textit{continuous time} gradient for the cost functional with respect to the pulses, thus allowing to extend the method beyond square pulses, e.g.\ sum of Gaussians.
+Furthermore, this approach allows us to prove minimizer existence results, solidifying the well-posedness of the control problem.